nmemranhussain/RML_A_1_Group_11/README.md

 Figure 4.
 Local Features Across Models

 ![Plot Partial Difference for all features and models](plot_pd_1.jpg) Figure 5.
-Plot partial dependence for all features and models
+Partial dependence plot for all features and models

 ![Plot Partial Difference for all features and models](plot_pd_2.jpg) Figure 5.
-Plot partial dependence for all features and models
+Partial dependence plot for all features and models

 ![Plot Partial Difference for all features and models](plot_pd_3.jpg) Figure 5.
-Plot partial dependence for all features and models
+Partial dependence plot for all features and models

 ![Plot Partial Difference for all features and models](plot_pd_4.jpg) Figure 5.
-Plot partial dependence for all features and models
+Partial dependence plot for all features and models

 ![air_v_auc](AIR_v_AUC.jpg)
 Figure 6.
 Model selection (AIR vs. AUC)